jhalterman/typetools/README.md

 assert typeArg == String.class;
 ```

-We can also resolve the raw class for any generic type, given a sub-type:
+We can also resolve the raw class for type parameters on fields and methods:

 ```java
 class Entity<ID extends Serializable> {